top of page

 An ardent science fiction and superhero enthusiast, he is also a collector of sci-fi video game and film memorabilia.

-He is also the creator of the triple amputee superhero SWANBLADE.
+He is also the creator of the triple amputee superhero SWANBLADE, an ongoing project involving the work of a multitude of artists.